Woman standing in a golden field at sunset—ease and safety after EMDR for PTSD in Bryn Mawr & Newark, DE.

 Professional man smiling in a city—feeling steadier after EMDR trauma therapy in Bryn Mawr/Main Line, PA and Newark, DE.

-• No, EMDR is not hypnosis.
+• No, EMDR therapy is not hypnosis.
 During EMDR, you stay fully awake, aware, and in control the entire time.
-I guide you through eye movements, tapping, or alternating sounds while you briefly think about the memory.
+I guide you through eye movements, tapping, or alternating sounds while you briefly bring the memory to mind.

 Hypnosis is different.
-In hypnosis, the therapist helps you get into a trance-like or deeply relaxed state where you're more open to suggestions, usually through focused relaxation and imagery.
-With EMDR, you stay alert and focused on two things at once- the memory and the movements or sounds.
+In hypnosis, the therapist helps you enter a trance-like or deeply relaxed state where you are more open to suggestion.
+With EMDR therapy, you remain alert and focused on two things at once: the memory and the bilateral stimulation.

-• That's okay.
-EMDR can work with what you do remember: the images, feelings, body sensations, or beliefs connected to the trauma.
-You don't need a clear, detailed memory to start.
+• That’s okay.
+EMDR therapy can work with whatever you do remember, including images, emotions, body sensations, or beliefs connected to the trauma.
+You do not need a detailed or perfectly clear memory to begin.

-As we process what's available, sometimes more of the memory comes back.
-But we work with whatever you have access to right now.
+As we process what is available, additional pieces sometimes surface naturally.
+We move at a pace that feels manageable and work with what you have access to right now.

-• EMDR is one of several proven treatments for trauma.
-Some people find it works faster than talk therapy for processing difficult memories.
+• EMDR therapy is one of several evidence-based treatments for trauma and PTSD.
+Some people find it allows them to process difficult memories more efficiently than traditional talk therapy.
 Others prefer different approaches.

 Getting Started